pnkmr-e/Load-path-visualization-in-structures/README.md

 | 10 | uniformityPlots.py   |   Python  |   Uniformity & Continuity plots that can be used as metric for structural optimization |

 Please note that all the files only work with 2D elements.
 The code will be updated in the future.

+## Slides
+The methodologies, results and plots are presented in the PDF document titled 'Load_Path_Visualization_Github'.